 Q: How do I know which hearing aid is right for me?

 A: The severity of hearing loss varies from person to person, and it’s important that you choose the best hearing aid for you.
 After you visit the audiologist, they will be able to tell you what your range of hearing loss is.
 This range is important for deciding on a hearing aid.
-For a hearing loss range of 0-50 decibels (dB), classified as mild to moderate hearing loss, the Clara hearing aid might be the best model for you.

 Purchasing a hearing aid can be serious business, and will take you time and research so that you can find a product that works for you.
-Audicus offers high quality hearing aids that are versatile to fit many lifestyles and ranges of hearing loss—come check them out!
+Audicus offers high-quality hearing aids that are versatile to fit many lifestyles and ranges of hearing loss—come check them out!
 We also offer round-the-clock customer service, so don’t hesitate to ask us questions.
 Together, we can manage your hearing loss and find the best hearing aids for you.